NelisW/myOpenHab/docs/109-remote-internet-RPi.md

 https://developer.weaved.com/portal/login.php

 ### SSH
-You can access the RPi on SSH via a web browser or an Andoid app.
+You can access the RPi on SSH via a web browser or an Android app.
 There are many to choose from (I played with ConnectBot and JuiceSSH, but there are many more).

 Login to https://developer.weaved.com/portal/login.php and select the SSH service to get an IP address:port combination that you can copy and paste to your SSH client to connect.
-When prompted for a password, use your RPi loging user password to authenticate.
+When prompted for a password, use your RPi login user password to authenticate.